agilepro/epiconsciousness/docs/Religion/on-god.md

 ## Did a God create the Universe?

 My official position is agnostic.
 It is not weak agnosticism which is just throwing up your hands and saying “I don’t know.”
-Instead, strong agnosticism say that the nature of the universe makes it impossible to know whether God exists or created the universe.
+Instead, strong agnosticism says that the nature of the universe makes it impossible to know whether God exists or created the universe.
 I am confident that not only I don’t know, but also that nobody on the planet knows.
 It is something that is not knowable.

 Deism is the name given to believing that a god created the universe and then just let it run.
-The Big Bang is the accepted theory of the formation of the universe, but nobody knows what caused the big bang.
-I hold open that it is possible that it was created by something outside the universe.
+The Big Bang is the scientifically accepted theory of the formation of the universe, but nobody knows what caused the big bang.
+I can't deny the possibility that it was created by something outside the universe.
 There are cosmologists working on whether there are any clues in the cosmic background radiation that might tell us what happened before the big bang, but the results are far from conclusive.

 I leave open the idea that one day mankind, or whatever replaces mankind, might actually work out how to determine the nature of God in detail.
 Maybe even to understand why God created the universe.
 This is far beyond what anyone can do today, however if someone came up with good evidence I would take a look.